Metabolic rate of oxygen in the brain using [15O]O2-PET

 The metabolic rate of oxygen in the brain has been measured with steady-state and bolus inhalation techniques (Frackowiak et al., 1980; Depresseux et al., 1981; Herscovitch, 1995).
 Radiation dose to the patient is smaller in the single bolus inhalation than in the “gold standard” steady-state techniques, because separate [15O]H2O and [15O]CO studies are not necessarily needed.
 Single inhalation bolus study also require less scanner time.
 Techniques that require several PET scans may be unreliable if subject can move between the scans (Correia et al. 1985).
 Steady-state technique is still widely used, and if can be fully non-invasive, if [15O]H2O injection is replaced by [15O]CO2 inhalation.
 Steady-state technique is even applicable to mice studies, and because of the non-invasiveness, it can be repeated to the same animals in a follow-up study setting (Temma et al., 2017).

-Bolus inhalation models are based on the study of Mintun et al. (1984), in which perfusion and blood volume were still measured in separate PET studies using [15O]H2O and [15O]CO.
+Bolus inhalation models are based on the study of Mintun et al (1984), in which perfusion and blood volume were still measured in separate PET studies using [15O]H2O and [15O]CO.
 In this two-compartmental model it is assumed that cerebral blood flow (CBF, f) delivers a certain amount of labelled oxygen into the blood volume in the tissue.
 A fraction of this oxygen (OEF, oxygen extraction fraction) is diffused to tissue and metabolized instantly to labeled water ([15O]H2O); the remaining fraction of delivered oxygen (1-OEF) is flushed from the tissue with blood flow.
 Labelled water is flushed away from the tissue with rate constant f/p, where p is the partition constant of the water.
-There is no marked back-flux of labeled oxygen from the brain tissue to blood (Iida et al., 2014).
+There is no marked back-flux of labelled oxygen from the brain tissue to blood (Iida et al., 2014).

 O2 is readily dissolved and diffused in lipid bilayers.
 The blood-to-brain permeability of O2 is even higher than that of water (Kassissia et al., 1995.

 Notice that equation for calculating [O2]a may be different in animals than in humans (Poulsen et al., 1997).
 In healthy human subjects, OEF is ∼0.4, and relatively uniform in the brain, despite the 4-fold difference in perfusion of the grey and white matter (Raichle et al., 2001).
+In the brain, perfusion is locally controlled in response to changed neuronal activity, with relatively low partial pressure of O2 at all times.

 It is not necessary to measure the blood flow or blood volume separately, because f*OEF and VB can be estimated from a single inhalation [15O]O2 PET study (Holden et al. 1988).
 However, quantification of OEF requires the measurement of perfusion with [15O]H2O.
 In bolus and steady-state studies the [15O]CO scan can be omitted without introducing marked error in OEF or CMRO2 (Lammertsma and Jones, 1983; Kudomi et al., 2005; Sasakawa et al., 2011).

-Ohta et al. (1992) have further simplified the calculation model.
+Ohta et al (1992) have further simplified the calculation model.
 This model can be linearized (Blomqvist 1984; Poulsen et al., 1997), which permits pixel-by-pixel computation to produce parametric cerebral MRO2 image.
 Unlike for the previous models, in this method the separation of [15O]O2 and [15O]H2O in arterial blood is not necessary.
-When the duration of the study (time that is used in the model fit) is limited to 3 minutes, and the oxygen consumption is in the range 50-300 μmol/(min 100 g), the error caused by ignoring the recirculating radiowater will remain between ±10% (Ohta et al. 1992).
+When the duration of the study (time that is used in the model fit) is limited to 3 minutes, and the oxygen consumption is in the range 50-300 μmol/(min 100 g), the error caused by ignoring the recirculating radiowater will remain between ±10% (Ohta et al., 1992).
 This method has been used in TPC (Kaisti et al., 2003; Långsjö et al., 2005) and elsewhere (Aanerud et al., 2017; Blazey et al., 2018).

-Performance of the model can be studied with simulations, for an example see the study by Duval et al. (2002).
-Valabrègue et al., (2003) have developed a model where the assumption of insignificant [O2] in the brain tissue is relaxed; the model may not be applicable to analysis of PET data, but can be useful in simulations.
+Performance of the model can be studied with simulations, for an example see the study by Duval et al (2002).
+Valabrègue et al., (2003) have developed a model where the assumption of insignificant [O2] in the brain tissue is relaxed; the model may not be applicable to analysis of PET data, but can still be useful in simulations.

 Analysis of data from single-inhalation study